Reginald Dorman-Smith: Invasion and evacuation

 On 23 February 1942, the last merchant ship bound for India, the SS Jalligopal left Rangoon harbour.
 The Jalligopal left Rangoon without 500 Indian nurses and hospital staff who stayed at their posts because of a promise from the Burma civil servant, J.S.
 Vorley, that the British would take back them to India.
-Vorley told Dorman-Smith it was dishonorable to leave these people behind, and he agreed with him, giving orders to the Royal Navy commodore in charge of the port to find any ship to take them to India.
+Vorley told Dorman-Smith it was dishonourable to leave these people behind, and he agreed with him, giving orders to the Royal Navy commodore in charge of the port to find any ship to take them to India.
 After much argument, Dorman-Smith was able to have 300 of Vorley's hospital staff boarded onto a warship while the remaining 200 were put abroad one of the last trains to India.
 Dorman-Smith described the port of Rangoon as being a hellishly chaotic scene with thousands of desperate Indians pressing forward to board any ship that was leaving the port; there was much looting of the warehouses next to the port; drunken sailors were "rolling, staggering, some crawling, some flat out dead drunk"; and people were shooting up in the air with the guns they had looted from the warehouses.
 When the last ship left the port, the Indian refugees charged forward in an attempt to board the ship, leaving for the crew to cut the ropes and let the gangway crash into the sea.
 Dorman-Smith later estimated that between 20 January-23 February 1942 about 25, 000 people were evacuated via the sea from Rangoon.
 The closure of the port of Rangoon due to the danger of Japanese air and naval attacks was a huge blow to Burma's economy.
 Dorman-Smith later calculated that the closing the port of Rangoon had meant that 3 million tons of rice, 300, 000 tons of teak, 6, 400 tons of tin, 5, 400 tons of wolfram; 1 million tons of oil, and 1, 500 tons of rubber would not exported out of Burma that year.